 The Community Health Plan of Imperial Valley will grant unpaid time off for employees who are parents or guardians of school-age children who need time off to attend to school issues.
-More information about this leave can be found here pursuant to Labor Code 230.8.
-Employees are required to give reasonable notice to the Community Health Plan of Imperial Valley that they need to take time off.
+More information about this leave can be found here.